 Focusing on engagement rings, wedding bands, high-end watches, and other jewelry accessories, Reeds is currently listed as the ninth largest jewelry retailer in the United States and is privately owned by the family of founders Bill and Roberta Zimmer after briefly floating on the stock market from 1986 until 2004.

 Opening their first store in Providence, Rhode Island in 1952, Ross-Simons catered to middle American consumer tastes in the New England region with a rapid expansion to three stores and then a catalog in 1981.
 Known for their quality gems, attention to detail, and superb craftsmanship, Ross-Simons also offers collectibles for the home, tableware, and other accessories.
 An early pioneer in bringing Ross-Simons jewelry to the consumer wherever she may be, the company continues to maintain a large presence online and is valued for providing beautiful, unique pieces at affordable prices.
+Why Ross-Simons in Rhode Island?
+It is because starting a business in Rhode Island is the perfect place to kickstart your journey.

 8. Helzberg Diamonds